 house, the school newspaper, or sports you will not only get to know people better, but

 also become a part of the school’s history.
 When you first start, focus on the positive

 things you can find.
 The ones that make you smile or laugh!
 It can be easy to fall into

 only thinking about the hard parts, academics or social ones, and not the wonderful

 memories you are making and the friendships you are forming.”

-For any families interested in enrolling at Covenant in the middle or high school years, we welcome you to attend our upcoming event, Finish Well, on the morning of Friday, February 16.
-Please contact our Director of Admissions, Katie Broeg at Katie.Broeg@DiscoverCovenant.com to learn more!
+For any families interested in enrolling at Covenant, we invite you to our School Showcase and Open House on the evening of Friday, March 16.
+Click on the image below or contact our Director of Admissions, Katie Broeg at Katie.Broeg@DiscoverCovenant.com to learn more!